All Products

 ossutil cp oss://examplebucket1/srcfolder1/ oss://examplebucket2/desfolder/ --include "*abc*" --exclude "*.jpg" --exclude "*.txt" -r

-Copy a file and modify its metadata
+Copy an object and update its metadata

 ossutil cp oss://examplebucket1/examplefile.txt oss://examplebucket1/ --meta=Cache-Control:no-cache